thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

 This [TOML](https://toml.io/en/) file defines the list of files to be managed from the cloud tenant.
 Each configuration file is defined by a record with:
 * The full `path` to the file.

+  By default it is treated as a local filesysten path.

+  If it contains the prefix `mqtt://` it is treated as MQTT topic structure, where another process/external device is expected to provide/consume the configuration file.

+  On file downloaded from the cloud to the device, the `c8y_configuration_plugin` publishs the content to the MQTT topic `{path}`, instead of writing it to a local filesystem path.

+  On file upload to the cloud, the `c8y_configuration_plugin` publishs an empty message to the MQTT topic `{path}/retrieval` to request the process/external device to publish the current configuration file content to the MQTT topic `{path}`.
+Then `c8y_configuration_plugin` consumes the content from MQTT topic `{path}` instead of reading a local filesystem path.
 * An optional configuration `type`.
 If not provided, the `path` is used as `type`.
 * Optional unix file ownership: `user`, `group` and octal `mode`.
   These are only used when a configuration file pushed from the cloud doesn't exist on the device.
   When a configuration file is already present on the device, this plugin never changes file ownership, ignoring these parameters.
+* Optional `childid`.
+If provided, it is interpreted as unique child-device id and the configuration file is associated with corresponding cloud's child-device twin.
+If not provided the configuration is associated with cloud's thin-edge device twin.

 ```shell
 $ cat /etc/tedge/c8y/c8y-configuration-plugin.toml